 Of Marco Goecke’s more than 60 works, many are in the repertoire of renowned companies such as the São Paulo Compañia de Dança, Les Grands Ballets Canadiens de Montréal, the National Ballet of Canada, Finnish National Ballet Helsinki, Ballet of the Stanislavski and Nemirovich-Danchenko Theatre Moscow, Ballet Zurich, Stuttgart Ballet, Ballet of the Gärtnerplatztheater Munich or Ballett am Rhein Düsseldorf Duisburg.

 In 2005 Marco Goecke was awarded the Culture Prize of the State of Baden-Württemberg, followed by the Nijinsky Award Monte Carlo in 2006.
-In 2015, the tanz magazine critics’ poll named him »Choreographer of the Year«, and in 2017 he received the Dutch Dance Prize Zwaan as well as the Danzadanza Prize in the category »Best Choreography«.
+In 2015 and again in 2021, the tanz magazine critics’ poll named him »Choreographer of the Year«, and in 2017 he received the Dutch Dance Prize Zwaan as well as the Danzadanza Prize in the category »Best Choreography«.
 The thus awarded piece »Nijinski«, created for Gauthier Dance in 2016, has since been shown with great success on tours worldwide.
 In 2018, a nomination for the Prix Benois de la Danse followed with the NDT production »We say dark things to each other«.
 In October 2022 he was awarded the »German Dance Prize«.

 In the 2021/22 season Marco Goecke created »Fly Paper Bird«, a world premiere to music by Gustav Mahler, for the first time a piece for the Vienna State Ballet.